MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 - **Tracking token in subject** (visible in the email subject): Dynamics 365 concept that's stamped directly in the subject line.

-- **Subject words and recipients** (visible in the header): Smart matching which is a Dynamics 365 concept that uses this information based on configuration.
+- **Subject words and recipients**: Smart matching which is a Dynamics 365 concept that uses this information based on configuration.

 The email correlation logic goes through each of theses correlation options, in this order: